-What were the biggest challenges you faced as directors?
+What were the biggest challenges you faced as directors

-Casting was very challenging; we needed a lot of acting range for many of the characters, and knew that it was imperative to have the right match for each one.
-We fortunately found amazing talent that did just that and more.
+Casting was very challenging; we needed a lot of acting range from many of the characters, and knew that it was imperative to have the right match for each one.
+We fortunately found incredible talent that did just that and more.
 It was also very important for us to make sure that everyone felt comfortable on set, the scene when they finally find Angelica was hard, we wanted it to look forceful and cold while taking care of our fantastic yet underage actress.

 How do you relate to the issue portrayed in the film?